openflexo-team/openflexo-http/src/site/GettingStarted.md

 }
 ```

-This will allow you to run and construct a distribution for deployment.
+This will allow you to run the server and construct a distribution for deployment.

 [1]:	API.md
 [2]:	https://connie.openflexo.org/